ksearfos/data_container/README.md

 If the hash is passed in at initialization, then the DataContainer will have an attribute for each key, and no more.

-If the DataContainer has already been initialized, then the hash keys must correspond to existing attributes, or else an exception will be raised.
-Any attributes that do not have a corresponding key in the hash will retain their current values.

-N.B.
-This will overwrite existing values!

-**Example: create new data container with values**
+**Example**
 ```
 ValuedContainer = DataContainer.new(car: 'Honda Accord', age: 33, location: 'Ohio')
 puts ValuedContainer
 #==> #<DataContainer car='Honda Accord', age=33, location='Ohio'>
 ```

-**Example: populate existing DataContainer**
+If the DataContainer has already been initialized, then the hash keys must correspond to existing attributes, or else an exception will be raised.
+Any attributes that do not have a corresponding key in the hash will retain their current values.

+N.B.
+This will overwrite existing values!

+**Example**
 ```
 puts MyContainer
 #==> #<DataContainer apple=nil, banana="don't slip on the peel!", cucumber=nil>